harbour/core/README.md

 Then run build as usual with `clean install` options.
 See: [How to Build](#how-to-build)

-## Unified .7z & .exe installer for Windows
+## Unified .7z and .exe installer for Windows

     $ package\winuni\mpkg_win_uni.bat